toneman77/toneman77.github.io/troubleshoot.md

 * Access level 0-2
 This guild should be yours.
 If not, give your code to a registered person within your guild.

+* Access level 3
 If this says null or is not your guild, type 'update guild'.
 If it says you're not in a guild and you know you are, then you've registered the wrong info.
 Read the tip above this for more info.

-You are speaking in a room that has been added
+>You are speaking in a room that has been added

+* Access level 0-2
 If you've been added, then the bot will grab the account of the person whom added you.
 If you have not been added, it will grab the info of the room.

+* Access level 3
 Level 2 commands will work based on the room.
 Level 3 commands will work based on your own account. (level 3 commands are those under 'reg')

 > [back](index)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzE1NDQxNDA5LC0xNjUyMzU2NTEwXX0=
+eyJoaXN0b3J5IjpbMTA4NDE5MTcwNiwtMTY1MjM1NjUxMF19
 -->